NVIDIA

 Sandbox is in Error phase after creationPolicy validation failed or container startup crashedRun openshell logs <sandbox-name> to see error details.
 Common causes: invalid policy YAML, missing provider credentials, or port conflicts

 Agent cannot reach inference.local inside the sandboxInference routing not configured or provider unreachableRun openshell inference get to verify the provider and model are set.
-Test Ollama is accessible from the host: curl http://localhost:11434/api/tags.
-Ensure the provider URL uses host.docker.internal instead of localhost
+From the host, test vLLM: curl -s http://localhost:8000/v1/models.
+The provider base URL must use the host’s real IP (not 127.0.0.1/localhost) so the gateway container can reach vLLM (see instructions.md Step 6).

 Agent's outbound connections are all deniedDefault policy does not include the required endpointsMonitor denials with openshell logs <sandbox-name> --tail --source sandbox.
 Pull the current policy with openshell policy get <sandbox-name> --full, add the needed host/port under network_policies, and push with openshell policy set <sandbox-name> --policy <file> --wait